- Networking Tools

-- Be sure to send a Thank-you note or email within 24 hours of your meeting.
+- Send a thank you note or email within 24 hours of your meeting.

 - Business cards are an important tool for networking and include your full name, phone number, email, area of experience and your degree.

-- Make sure that you have a business suit or professional work attire for networking events, interviews, and informational interviews.
+- Business suit or professional work attire are important for you at networking events, interviews, and informational interviews.

-- Update your LinkedIn profile with your current contact information, a professional profile picture, and relevant experience to showcase your talents and skill set to potential employers.
+- Update your LinkedIn profile with your current contact information, a professional picture, and relevant experience for potential employers.

-An informational interview is an informal conversation you initiate with a professional in the career, industry, or company you are considering.
+An informational interview is an informal meeting you initiate with a professional in the career, industry, or company you are considering.
 Typically, the best information comes from people who are actually working in that particular industry or field.
 Informational interviews also expand your network of contacts in your field of interest for future opportunities.